Investor's Guide

 CLOPS

 Circuit Layer Operations Per Second — measures how many quantum circuits a system can execute per second.
-More practically relevant for real applications than QV, since throughput matters for iterative algorithms.
+More practically relevant for real applications than QV, since throughput matters for iterative algorithms (VQE, QAOA).
+Superconducting systems dominate on CLOPS despite lower fidelity.

 Logical qubits